Pudendal Nerve Block

 Treatment Benefits

 Pudendal nerve blocks offer targeted, local pain relief with minimal side effects.
 The procedure can reduce symptoms such as burning, tingling, or aching in the pelvic region and may improve function in activities like sitting or using the restroom.
-When successful, the block may be repeated or followed by other therapies such as nerve ablation.
+When successful, the block may be repeated or followed by other therapies such as peripheral nerve stimulation or dorsal root ganglion stimulation/sacral neuromodulation.

 Who Can Benefit From This Treatment